-UNHCR regularly verifies and updates the data of Syrian refugees who registered with UNHCR before the Government's instruction in 2015 to suspend registration, and registers and determines the claims of asylumseekers of other nationalities.
+UNHCR regularly verifies and updates the data of Syrian refugees who registered with UNHCR before the Government's instruction in 2015 to suspend registration, and registers and determines the claims of asylum-seekers of other nationalities.
 Accurate data is needed to inform planning and interventions, including eligibility for assistance, responses to refugees with specific needs, and the identification of durable solutions.
-In 2019, UNHCR fully verified 72% of registered Syrian refugees, while updating key changes in, for example, family composition, specific needs and contact numbers of additional case files, and regularly update the data of refugees and asylum-seekers of other nationalities.
+In 2019, UNHCR fully verified 72% of the registered Syrian refugees, and updated key changes in, for example, family composition, specific needs and contact numbers of additional case files.
+The data of refugees and asylum-seekers of other nationalities is also regularly updated.

-Access to territory has remained restricted for Syrians since 2015 and become increasingly difficult in light of the closure of land, air and maritime borders as part of the GoL's COVID-19 'general mobilization' as well as the Higher Defence Council's and the Directorate General of General Security (GSO)'s April 2019 decisions further restricting refugees' access to Lebanon.
-UNHCR conducts border monitoring and advocates for a full and inclusive application of the narrow humanitarian admission criteria.
-UNHCR also intervenes to prevent refoulement and makes regular visits to prisons and places of detention to identify and assist persons of concern.
+Access to territory has remained restricted for Syrians since 2015 when visa requirements were introduced and become increasingly difficult following the Higher Defence Council's decision in April 2019, that Syrians who have (re-)entered Lebanon illegally should be deported.
+The closure of borders in March 2020 to contain the spread of COVID-19 further limited access to territory.
+UNHCR conducts border monitoring and advocates for the right to seek international protection and a full and inclusive application of the narrow humanitarian admission criteria agreed in 2015.
+Advocacy interventions are conducted to prevent refoulement and visits to prisons and places of detention are regularly undertaken to identify and assist persons of concern.